RandomsongV2/Deltafell/README.md

  • some joke prophesies like "Kris will sing swears" and something about school project
  • knight room instead of mike room
  • equipping weapons changes their battle texture
+ • ralsei mannequins: now its 2 of them "you could show mercy to us", "or turn all of us to dust"